The most magnificent and expensive jewellery pieces spotted on Taylor Swift

 Taylor Swift The Eras Tour is perhaps one of the most talked-about music events of the decade, taking the global icon’s stardom to unprecedented heights.
 But it is not just her soulful music that has captivated fans over the years.
 Taylor Swift is also known for making stunning statements with expensive jewellery pieces.

 The American singer-songwriter has always held the bar high with her sartorial choices.
 Complementing her luxury designer outfits are some of the most exquisite jewellery pieces.
-The “Blank Space” star, who has a net worth of USD 740 million (INR 6,111 crore approx.), according to Forbes, has also donned opulent pieces in her music videos.
+The “Blank Space” star, who has a net worth of USD 740 million, according to Forbes, has also donned opulent pieces in her music videos.

 View this post on Instagram